willweatherman/yeticold.github.io/_docs/overview/key-concepts.md

 ---
 title: Key concepts
-description: Overview of some of the key concepts leveraged by Glacier to make sure your Bitcoin keys are kept safe.
+description: Overview of some of the key concepts leveraged by Yeticold to make sure your Bitcoin keys are kept safe.
 ---

-## Private Key
+## Private Keys

 Your currency balance is effectively stored in the Bitcoin blockchain -- the global decentralized ledger.
 You can imagine a locked box with all of your bitcoins sitting inside of it.
 This box is unlocked with a piece of information known as "private key".
-(Some boxes require multiple private keys to unlock; see the section "Multisignature Security" below.)
+Some boxes such as your Yeticold wallet require multiple private keys to unlock; see the section "Multisignature Security" below.

 Unlike a password, a private key is not meant for you to remember.
 It's a long string of gibberish.